 Pattypan squash, also known as scallop squash, is a variety of summer squashes originated from Mexico.
-Scallop squash generally picked up while they are young, immature, and tender, at a stage they are sweeter, and more appetizing.
+Scallop squash is generally picked up while they are young, immature, and tender, at a stage, they are sweeter and more appetizing.

 Scientific name: C. pepo var. clypeata.

 Pattypan squash is a rapidly growing half-shrubby plant.
-It prefers organic, well-drained, sandy soils for best growth.
-After about 35-45 days of plantation, yellow flowers appears which soon develop into attractive, flattened, disc like fruit pods with scallop shell like undulating edges.
+It prefers well-drained, fertile sandy soils for best growth.
+After about 35-45 days of the plantation, yellow flowers appear, which soon develop into attractive, flattened, disc-like squash pods with "scallop shell-like" undulating edges.